AyushShejwal/web102_prework/README.md

 ## Notes

-Did not face any significant issues, instructions were pretty straight forward.
+Did not face any significant issues, and the instructions were pretty straightforward.
 Helped me revise various javascript concepts.

 ## License